predicate-logic/machmail/machmail/README.md

 ```

 NOTE: if the `machmail` tool is being run directly from the Github checkout directory you could also invoke it without installing it:

 ```
 cd ~/build/machmail/machmail/
 python -m machmail.cli --help
 ```

-For the rest of the documentation it is assumed that the `machmail` utility has been installed inside of a `pyenv` environment called `machmail` using the `python setup.py install` command from the `machmail/machmail` Github checkout directory.
+For the rest of the documentation it is assumed that the `machmail` utility has been installed inside of a `pyenv` environment called `machmail` using the `python setup.py install` command.
+See instructions above if you haven't peformed this step yet.

 For specific `machmail` commands you can get help per command:

 ```
 machmail filter-email --help
 ```

 -

 ### Filter Messages
 For example: